 If your child is grown up and financially secure, it may be worth ‘skipping’ a generation, as income from capital gifted by grandparents or more remote relatives will usually be taxed as the child’s, as will income distributions from a trust funded by such capital.

 Maintenance payments do not usually qualify for tax relief.
 The special CGT and IHT treatment for transfers between spouses applies for up to three years after the tax year in which separation occurs.
 For CGT, transfers in subsequent years are dealt with under the rules for disposals between connected persons, with the disposal treated as a sale at market value, which could result in substantial chargeable gains.
 For IHT, transfers remain exempt until the decree absolute.
 Timing is crucial; we can assist you.

-Contingency planning could help to protect your family if you die or are incapacitated.
+Contingency planning could help to protect your family if you die or become incapacitated.
 This might include taking out adequate insurance cover, perhaps with life assurance written into trust to ensure quick access to funds.
 It is also essential to make a Will.
 We also strongly recommend that you and your spouse:

 Remember to tell your spouse, your parents and your business partners where your Will and related documents are kept.
 If you are passing on responsibility for managing your affairs, it might be advisable to talk matters through with them.